Six Tips for Training Your Millennial Salesforce

 One of the biggest challenges senior sales leaders face is how to onboard and train millennial salespeople.
 It’s a daunting task, and an expensive one.
 Getting new employees up to speed can cost up to 30 percent of a new hire’s annual salary.
 This is particularly true for more established organizations who have relied on more traditional, instructor-led classroom training as their primary means for training new hires.

 By 2025, experts predict that millennials will make up 75 percent of the global workforce.
 That’s a huge percentage of millennials in the workplace and 2025 will be here before you know it.
-Therefore it is essential for staffing firms to create sales training for millennials by factoring in the training, learning and development strategies that would help millennials internalize training content and demonstrate the required level of competency.
+Therefore it is essential for staffing firms to create online sales training for millennials by factoring in the training, learning and development strategies that would help millennials internalize training content and demonstrate the required level of competency.
 To meet this challenge, organizations are going back to the drawing board to design new learning strategies for training their Millennial salesforce that will appeal to, and engage millennials in the workplace.

 Six Tips for Training Your Millennial Salesforce.